-The IASB had in mind mobile phones, tablets and the like when they developed this exemption.
 The decision to apply the exemption for low value lases is made on a 'lease by lease' basis.
 The decision is based on the value of the individual asset and not the value of the lease contract - a lease of lots of low value assets may be material but can be excluded under this exemption because each of the individual assets is of low value.
 The underlying asset can only be low value if it can be used on its own and it is not highly dependent or highly interrelated with other assets.